Energy saving tips

 A shrewd investment

 While advising you to spend money may seem off topic, you will save money in the long run.
 Investing in solar panels, insulation, or a regularly serviced boiler will save you money over time and instantly reduce your bills.
-And there is an opportunity to actually earn money through your investment.
+Also, there is an opportunity to actually earn money through your investment.

 - Gaps in your doors and windows are responsible for some of your precious heat escaping your home.
 A simple draught excluder can reduce the amount of heat that manages to escape.